nhannht/obsidian-historica/README.md

 </details>

 ### More customize
-- And you can try to toy with so many funny thing when you right-click/ or hold your finger long enough in the screen if you're using mobile - to trigger the context me.
+- And you can try to toy with so many funny thing when you right-click/ or hold your finger long enough in the screen if you're using mobile - to trigger the context menu.

 <details>
 <summary>plot</summary>